seonman/HarmanDeveloperDocs/docs/Android/getting-started.rst

 All APIs can be accessed through the object pointer of HKWirelessHandler and AudioCodecHandler.
 Only you have to do is create a HKWirelessHandler object and  a AudioCodecHandler object use them to invoke the APIs you want to use.

-Create HKWirelessHD Control Handler and start the Wireless Audio
+Create HKWirelessHD Control Handler and initialize the Wireless Audio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: java